-- Sprinkle 1 1/2 teaspoons of your favorite rub, (or your homemade concoction) inside the bird’s cavity.
-Drizzle the oil over the entire outside of the bid, making sure to rub it all over with your hands for an even coating that the rub will stick to.
-Sprinkle over around 1 tablespoon of the remaining rub onto the outside of the bird.
+- Drizzle the oil over the entire outside of the bid, making sure to rub it all over with your hands for an even coating that the rub will stick to.
+Sprinkle over around 2 tablespoon of the remaining rub onto the outside of the bird.
 Put the remaining rub into the beer can.
 The beer should foam up slightly, don't worry this is normal.

 - Next, we need to place the bird on top of the beer can.
 Hold the bird upright with the cavity facing towards the bottom.
 Lower the bird onto the beer can and lower until you get around 3/4 (or more) of the way down the can.
 Once the can is in place pull the legs forward to form a tripod.
 This should be enough to support the bird standing by itself.

 - Tuck the wing tips behind the chickens back.